Fuzzy Least Squares Twin Support Vector Machines: Fuzzy Least Squares Twin Support Vector Machine

-In this model, fuzzy memberships values are assigned to data points such that noises and outliers get small membership values.
+In this model, a fuzzy membership function is defined to assign fuzzy memberships degrees to samples such that noises and outliers acquire smaller values.
 Our goal is to construct two crisp hyperplanes to distinguish target classes.
-In order to use this model in LSTSVM algorithm, we rewrote Eq.
-(6) and Eq.
-(7) in the form of Eq.
-(10) and Eq.
-(11):

-Eq.
-(10) and Eq.
-(11) represent equations of the positive and the negative class hyperplanes, respectively.
-In these two equations the membership degree $\mu$ appears only as error coefficient.\\

-By obtaining $\xi$ and substituting it in Eq.
-(10) and Eq.
-(11), the two equations are reformulated as Eq.
-(12) and Eq.
-(13).
+For this purpose, equations \ref{eq4} and \ref{eq5} are modified as follows: